 While Woodhouse waited in the bower, circled by a barrier of white satin ribbons tied in dainty love knots, “Miss Kruttschnitt entered with her father, who gave her away.
 She was lovely in a bridal dress of white satin with trimmings of exquisite old lace, an heirloom in the Kruttschnitt family.
 She wore a long veil of illusion, which was very becoming to her piquant French type of beauty, and carried an ivory and gold prayer book.”

-Interestingly, Rebecca elected not have any bridesmaids.
+Interestingly, Rebecca elected not to have bridesmaids.
 The Times-Picayune explained it this way: “No bridesmaids were chosen for the reason that Miss Kruttschnitt had so very many close friends that it would have been difficult for her to make her selection.”
 It’s too bad she didn’t ask her brother John for help selecting a bridesmaid.

 Rebecca’s attendants wore suitably elegant dresses as well.
 Mrs. Julius Kruttschnitt wore a rich gown of silver and cloth of gold with chiffon finishings.
 Mrs. J. P. Blair wore a black-lace gown with colorful accents.
-It’s not clear what and Rebecca’s aunt, Miss Alma Kruttschnitt, wore.
+It’s not clear what Rebecca’s aunt, Miss Alma Kruttschnitt, wore.

 It was only appropriate that Rebecca married in New Orleans.
 Though her family was living in Chicago at the time, and she had met her husband-to-be during a trip to Santa Monica, she grew up in the Crescent City and returned often.
 The Blair house was big enough to provide guest accommodations for Rebecca’s family during their stay in New Orleans.
 They arrived via a private coach from Chicago.

 The only attendant was best man Ralph J. Hope-Vere of England.
-He come in from the West Coast with Woodhouse on Wednesday.
+He came in from the West Coast with Woodhouse on Wednesday.
 Only a few close friends attended as guests.